cormachogan/govmomi-snippets/README.md

  % go run <Filename>.go
 ```

+Notes on running "go build": <https://github.com/kubernetes/client-go/blob/master/INSTALL.md#for-the-casual-user>

+## About the scripts ##

-Two of the scripts show the different ways to connect to vSphere
+Two of the modules show the different ways to connect to vSphere

 - via URL
 - via environment variables

-The other scripts show how to connect and retrieve various vSphere information, e.g.
+The other modules show how to connect and retrieve various vSphere information, e.g.

 - Datacenter
 - Cluster